wfschmitt/activerecord-seed/README.md

 # ActiveRecord::Seed

+REMARK: all 'stolen' from github: 'itzki/activerecord-seed' and modified

 An extension of ActiveRecord that supports to dump/load data with CSV

 (Won't release on rubygems.org because of my personal demand and no test)